Rev. Fr. Leonard Goffine'sThe Church's Year

 Why does Christ say: "Every tree that bringeth not forth good fruit, shall be cut down, and shall be cast into the fire?"

-He warns us that faith without good works is not sufficient for salvation; and he therefore adds; Not every one that saith: Lord, Lord (who outwardly professes himself my servant, but is not really such) shall enter into the kingdom of heaven, but he who, (by the fulfillment of the duties of his state of life and by the practice `of good works), does the will of my Father, merits heaven.
-Strive then, Christian soul, to fulfill God's will in all things, perform your daily duties with a good intention, and you will certainly obtain the kingdom of heaven.
+He warns us that faith without good works is not sufficient for salvation; and he therefore adds; Not every one that saith: Lord, Lord (who outwardly professes himself my servant, but is not really such) shall enter into the kingdom of heaven, but he who, (by the fulfilment of the duties of his state of life and by the practice `of good works), does the will of my Father, merits heaven.
+Strive then, Christian soul, to fulfil God's will in all things, perform your daily duties with a good intention, and you will certainly obtain the kingdom of heaven.

 What are good works?

 All the actions of man which are performed according to the will of God, while in the state of grace, for the love of God.

 Prayer, fasting, and alms deeds.
 These are especially inculcated in holy Scripture.
 (Tob.
 XIII.
 8.)
 By prayer is here understood all religious services; by fasting all mortification of soul and body; by alms deeds all works of charity.

 How many kinds of charitable works are there?